aliclark/the_wooden_sword/Nothing is a Contradiction.md

 ## Further work

-Investigation into the nature of infinity within ontology could yield further insight into constraints on being.
+Investigation into more ontological contradictions.